qatrackplus/qatrackplus/docs/install/win.rst

 .. note::

-    This guide assumes you have at least a basic level of familiarity with Windows Server, SQL Server Management Studio and the command line.
+    This guide assumes you have at least a basic level of familiarity with Windows Server, SQL Server Management Studio, and the command line.

 New Installation
 ----------------

-This guide is going to walk you through installing QATrack+ on a Windows Server 2016 server with IIS 10 serving static assets (images, javascript and stylesheets) and acting as a reverse proxy for a CherryPy web server which serves our Django application (QATrack+).
-SQL Server 2016 will be used as the database.If you are upgrading an existing installation, please see the sections below on upgrading from v0.2.8 or v0.2.9.
+This guide is going to walk you through installing QATrack+ on a Windows Server 2019 server with IIS 10 serving static assets (images, javascript and stylesheets) and acting as a reverse proxy for a CherryPy web server which serves our Django application (QATrack+).
+SQL Server 2019 will be used as the database.
+If you are upgrading an existing installation, please see the sections below on upgrading from v0.2.8 or v0.2.9.